 Building Trust Builds Up Employee Engagement

+by Towers Perrin-ISR.
+In that same period, operating income declined by 32.7 percent for companies with low engagement scores.
+Likewise, net income grew by 13.7 percent at companies with high engagement scores, compared to net income declining by 3.8 percent at those with low engagement scores.
+The Towers Perrin-ISR study encompassed 664,000 employees at 50 companies across various industries worldwide.
 The evidence is clear: Building trust builds up employee engagement.
 When people are fully engaged, they are more committed to improving products and services.
 That increased level of commitment causes employees to work more innovatively.
 In turn, fewer people end up taking sick leave, having workplace accidents, or leaving staff.
 When employees become fully engaged, conflicts and grievances go down just as productivity goes up.
 It’s that simple.